rickkas7/particle-processing-rk/README.md

 It also provides access to the full particle-api-js in case you want to use more advanced features.

+This library assumes you are using OpenProcessing in [p5js](https://p5js.org/reference/) mode.

 ## Function Publish Demo

 This is a demo of using login, device selector, function, publish, and variable features.